 Canada's climate means that cannabis growing systems include lighting, hydroponic technology, and humidifiers.
 These systems can be elaborate.
-They have the potential to introduce moisture, mold, fungi, and mildew into homes through their normal use.
-Mold damage could be a potential undesirable side effect of cannabis grow systems, so insurers will probably factor this risk into home policies for people with cannabis grow systems.
+They have the potential to introduce moisture, mould, fungi, and mildew into homes through their normal use.
+Mould damage could be a potential undesirable side effect of cannabis grow systems, so insurers will probably factor this risk into home policies for people with cannabis grow systems.

-Many home insurance policies exclude damage due to mold and fungi regardless of how the organisms enter the home.
-People with cannabis grow systems should not only act to protect their home against unwanted fungus and mold damage, but they should also review their policies and seek insurance that provides some coverage for mold and fungus.
+Many home insurance policies exclude damage due to mould and fungi regardless of how the organisms enter the home.
+People with cannabis grow systems should not only act to protect their home against unwanted fungus and mould damage, but they should also review their policies and seek insurance that provides some coverage for mould and fungus.